-BCIS 1305 BUSINESS COMPUTER APPLICATIONS (2-4) Credit: 3
+BCIS 1305 BUSINESS COMPUTER APPLICATIONS

-Students will study computer terminology, hardware, and software related to the business environment.
-The focus of this course is on business productivity software applications and professional behavior in computing, including word processing (as needed), spreadsheets, databases, presentation graphics, and businessoriented utilization of the Internet.
+Topics covered in this course includes computer terminology, hardware, and software related to the business environment.
+The focus of this course is on business productivity software applications and professional behavior in computing, including word processing (as needed), spreadsheets, databases, presentation graphics, and business-oriented utilization of the Internet.